tuggdev/bootstrap/README.md

+NOTE: Tugg branch is distinct from master branch.
+All updates should be pushed into TUGG branch Master is a clone of twitter's master

 # [Twitter Bootstrap v2.2.2](http://twitter.github.com/bootstrap) [![Build Status](https://secure.travis-ci.org/twitter/bootstrap.png)](http://travis-ci.org/twitter/bootstrap)

 Bootstrap is a sleek, intuitive, and powerful front-end framework for faster and easier web development, created and maintained by [Mark Otto](http://twitter.com/mdo) and [Jacob Thornton](http://twitter.com/fat).